![]() |

 Section 504.810 Filing of Grievances

-b) The grievance form shall be addressed to the Grievance Officer and shall be deposited in the living unit mailbox or other designated repository.
-The grievance shall contain factual details regarding each aspect of the offender's complaint, including what happened, when, where, and the name of each person who is the subject of or who is otherwise involved in the complaint.
+c) The original grievance form shall be deposited in the living unit mailbox or other designated repository.
+The grievance shall contain factual details regarding each aspect of the offender's complaint, including what happened, when, where and the name of each person who is the subject of or who is otherwise involved in the complaint.
 This provision does not preclude an offender from filing a grievance when the names of individuals are not known, but the offender must include as much descriptive information about the individual as possible.

-c) Staff assistance shall be available as requested by those offenders who cannot prepare their grievances unaided as determined by institutional staff.
+d) Staff assistance shall be available as requested by those offenders who cannot prepare their grievances unaided as determined by institutional staff.

 1) All offenders shall be entitled to file grievances regardless of their disciplinary status or classification.

-2) Each facility shall take reasonable steps to ensure that the grievance procedure is accessible to offenders who are impaired, disabled, or unable to communicate in the English language.
+2) Each facility shall take reasonable steps to ensure that the grievance procedure is accessible to offenders who are impaired, disabled or unable to communicate in the English language.

-d) Offenders shall be informed of the grievance procedure at the admitting facility and may request further information regarding the procedure from their counselors.
+e) Offenders shall be informed of the grievance procedure at the admitting facility and may request further information regarding the procedure from their counselors.

 1) The written procedure shall be available to all offenders.